 Armentano went on to say that according to the findings of a recently published literature review of crash culpability studies,

 [A]cute cannabis intoxication is related to a statistically significant risk increase of low to moderate magnitude [odds ratio between 1.2 and 1.4].
+Just don’t drive while smoking pot, if you want to grow weed yourself take a look at growing weed at home.

 By contrast, a 2015 case-control study by the U.S. National Highway Traffic Safety Administration found that driving with legal blood-alcohol levels is associated with an increased car crash risk of 1 to 3.93.